wolfSSL/wolfssl-examples/maxq10xx/README.md

 This example shows how to write a simple TLS client that uses the features of the Analog Devices MAXQ1065 and 1080 USS.
 Note that this is not a stand-alone application.
 This is part of an example that can be found in the SDK supplied by Analog Devices.
+Please contact Analog Devices and ask for CodeFusion Studio Trusted Edge Security Architecture Installer.